-Sample: Student Work Artifact - Birds - See Resource Section on Atlas for the entire student piece.
+Sample: Student Work Artifact - Rhinoceros - See Resource Section on Atlas.
 It is suggested the teacher keeps pictures intact, but retypes the words in standard spelling and places over existing text before duplicating and sharing.
-See retyped sample below.
-Develop a teacher list of possible noticings before the lesson.
+Develop a teacher list of possible noticings prior to the lesson.